shiroNaux/vaults/Data/Database/Relational Database/Postgres/Selectivity Statistic.md

 Instead of being a potentially unconstrained collection of maybe millions of spatial objects, the database now just has to make a quick summary of a few cells in a histogram to get an estimate of how many features a given query filter will return.

-The spatial statistics analyzer in PostGIS is actually a little more sophisticated than that: before filling out the histogram it adjusts the cell widths for each dimension, to try and catch more resolution in places where the data is more dense.
+The spatial statistics analyzer in [[PostGIS]] is actually a little more sophisticated than that: before filling out the histogram it adjusts the cell widths for each dimension, to try and catch more resolution in places where the data is more dense.

 All these statistics do have a cost.
 Increasing statistics targets will make the `ANALYZE` command run a little slower, as it samples more data.
-It will also make the planning stage of queries slower, as the larger collection of statistics need to be read through and compared to the filters and joins in the SQL.
+It will also make the planning stage of queries slower, as the larger collection of statistics need to be read through and compared to the filters and joins in the [[SQL]].
 However, for complex BI queries, more statistics are almost always worth while to get a better plan for a complex query.

 # Conclusion
 -   PostgreSQL has an undeniably clever query planning system which auto-tunes based on the data in the system.